thanby/redux-segment/README.md

 middleware so that it sees actual actions._

 **2. Optional, Access Third Party Redux Libraries** Provide an optional config object to `createTracker(customMapper)` to map third party Redux library ActionTypes to Segment EventTypes and replace out-of-the-box support (if necessary).
-Note that the mappings can be either simple EventTypes, or mappings to functions if access to state and action is required, that returns state information and EventType.
+Note that the mappings can be either simple EventTypes, or mappings to functions if access to state and action is required, that should return single or array of a state information and EventType object(s).

 ```js
 import { EventTypes } from 'redux-segment'